That was the discrete issue before the Supreme Court in Matthew & Others v Sedman & others UKSC 18 in a case against former trustee accountants.

 The Defendants relied on an early 20th Century authority of Channell J in Gelmini v Moriggia 2 KB 549, where it was clearly stated that:

 “…in all cases of contract the person who has to pay has the whole of the day upon which payment is due in which to pay; therefore until the expiration of that day an action cannot be brought because until then there is no complete cause of action.
 The result is that an action cannot be brought until the next day; but it can be brought on that day because the cause of action is complete at the commencement of that day.”

-The decision in our view reflects common sense and the correct application of the Limitation Act 1980 and should not come as a surprise to practitioners.
-However, it helpfully, brings clarity and certainty for litigators, particularly those dealing with claims involving midnight deadlines.
+The decision in our view reflects common sense, and the correct application of the Limitation Act 1980.
+Whilst not surprising, it helpfully, brings clarity and certainty for litigators, particularly those dealing with claims involving midnight deadlines.